 The George Mason University Health Insurance plan is offered by Aetna Student Health.
 It meets and exceeds the requirements.
 Along with your DS-2019, you will receive an International Student Welcome letter from the Student Health Insurance office explaining that international students are automatically enrolled in the health plan and the international student premium is due by the first day of classes.
 Per regulation 22 CFR 62.14(i) a willful failure to maintain health insurance will result in termination from the exchange program.
-Sponsored students who receive scholarships that cover the insurance fees must work with the Third Party Billing Office in Students Accounts to ensure they have a copy of your sponsorship letter.
-Sponsored students must follow up with their government sponsor to confirm that invoices are received and are in process.
+Please note that students will be billed twice a year.
+First, the Fall insurance premium will appear on their student account before the first day of classes.
+It is due the first day of Spring semester classes.
+Next, students will be billed for the Spring/Summer premium which is due the first day of Spring semester classes.
+Please note that there is not a Spring only option and the summer portion of the Spring/Summer premium cannot be separated.